amortensen/dots-protocol/draft-mortensen-dots-protocol.md

 ### Caching {#data-channel-resources-caching}

 DOTS server responses sent over the DOTS data channel MUST NOT be cached by the DOTS client.
-DOTS server implementations MUST include the Cache-Control with a value of "no-cache", as desc
+DOTS server implementations therefore MUST include in responses a Cache-Control header with a value of "no-cache" [RFC7234].

-* Endpoints

-  * Black-/white-list endpoints

-    * Similar to filter endpoint below

-  * Status endpoint

-    * GET

-  * Filter endpoint

-    * GET/POST/PUT/DELETE

-      * GET -> *200 OK* + filter body

-        * "GET /v1/filters/" returns all filters

-      * POST -> *201 Created* + Location header for specific filter

-      * PUT -> *204 No Content* on successful update

-      * DELETE -> *204 No Content* on successful delete

-  * Signaling session config endpoint

-    * Resource identifier management

-    * Max mit lifetime

-    * Heartbeat interval

-    * Permitted lossiness (missed heartbeat count, miss duration)

-    * Action on signal loss (auto-mit, none, etc.)

-  * Provisioning endpoint

 Security Considerations